scoton/aws-nlp-workshop/2_SentimentAnalysis/README.md

     ![Create Lambda function screenshot](images/create-lambda-function-code.png)

-1. Scroll down to the **"Environment sariables"** section and add an environment variable with Key `table_name` and Value - `UnicornCustomerFeedback`.
+1. Scroll down to the **"Environment sariables"** section and add an environment variable with Key `table_name` and Value - `UnicornCustomerFeedback-username`.
     ![Create Lambda function screenshot](images/create-lambda-env-var.png)

 1. Click **"Save"** in the upper right corner of the page.